LDMX-Software/ldmx-sw/README.md

 ### Linux

-At this time, the software has been built and tested only on Linux, specifically a CentOS7 virtual machine.
-Older Linux releases such as RHEL6 or SLC6 will require you to install and use a more up to date compiler (gcc 4.8).
+The software has been built and tested on CentOS7 and RHEL6.
+Using an older Linux releases such as RHEL6 or SLC6 will require you to install and use a more up to date compiler (gcc 4.8 is preferable) than the default system one.

 ### CMake